beda-software/prettier-plugin-fhirpath/README.md

 )
 ```

-- Union operator should be split by new lines if the total length is more than N characters
+- Binary operator should be split by new lines if the total length is more than N characters

 Should not be formatted with new lines:
 ```fhirpath